 A basic Google search reveals the molecular differences between benzos and opiates.
 No surprise here: they’re different!
 And somehow, seeing those little diagrams of nitrogen, oxygen, and carbon atoms with hydrocarbon side chains trick us into thinking we understand more than we really do.
 If you only ask the medical community, sure, benzos like Xanax are not chemical narcotics.

 If you live in the United States, your confirmation bias nudges you toward information that suggests Xanax is not a chemical narcotic.
 If you live outside the US, you may pay more attention to the word’s ancient Greek etymology.

 That’s the nature of language: it starts with a basic meaning, and then evolves to adopt subjective ancillary ideas.
-The key operator here is subjective.
-In our culture (this article is begin written from California), the US media’s coverage of the War on Drugs and the opiate epidemic have permeated our collective consciousness.
-So in our popular opinion, only opiates like heroin, oxy, and Vicodin are narcotic.
+The key word here is subjective.
+In our culture, we tend to believe only opiates like heroin, oxy, and Vicodin are narcotic.
 But depending on what expert you ask, Xanax’s tranquilizer class (benzodiazepine) can absolutely qualify as narcotic as well.

 “Narcotic” Has Multiple Definitions

 When seeking experts in the medical community, consider the difference between a medical doctor and a psychiatrist.
 Due to its involvement in the US opiate epidemic, the medical community has sequestered “narcotic” to only include drugs derived from poppies.
 But consider this: Purdue Pharma kindled the fatal opiate crisis in the late 90s when it began pushing OxyContin.
 The US medical community played a huge role in the proliferation of prescription opiate addiction.
 It’s in their best interest to isolate the term “narcotic” to an epidemic they helped create.